ashishsingh0794/email-sender/README.md

 __Note__:
 1. If you want to use gmail credentials for email sending/testing, please follow [support.google](https://support.google.com/accounts/answer/185833?hl=en) for enabling 2 step verification and create your app password.
-2. Logger is currently configured [Logger config file](config/logging.yml) to output on both std console and file output at .logs.
+2. Logger is currently configured [logger config file](config/logging.yml) to output on both std console and file output at .logs.
 Configure the setup as per the need or use self customized logger.